ThereforeGames/unprompted/docs/MANUAL.md

 This is the string that allows you to print a shortcode as a literal string, bypassing the shortcode processor.

 Note that you only have to include this string once, before the shortcode, as opposed to in front of every bracket.

-In my experience, the escape character should be used sparingly as it doesn't play well with nested statements.

 ## System Variables